jshims/blog/clnwjb1fh000109l47dxgevtv.md

 1. API server converts the images to WebP and uploads them to AWS S3 bucket

-2. After the images are uploaded to S3, the putObject command triggers SNS/Lambda which then converts the images and saves them to S3
+2. After the images are uploaded to S3, the creation of an object triggers SNS/Lambda which then converts the images and saves them to S3

 3. When the user requests the images, a Lambda function intercepts the response, converts the image on the fly and returns it to the user

 Our team decided on solution #2 since we viewed it as the most flexible one.
 By picking #2 we would decouple the logic of converting images to a serverless function, thereby making it more maintainable and upgradeable.
 If our company decided to add other processes such as resizing the images and saving them separately on S3, it would be much easier to plugin it to a serverless function.
-Moreover, by separating the logic to S3, our API server would be able to return a response more quickly to the user since it did not have to concern itself with additional logic.
+Moreover, by separating the logic to Lambda, our API server would be able to return a response more quickly to the user since it does not have to concern itself with additional logic.

-As for #3, we did consider using lambda@edge to intercept the origin response from S3, convert the image to WebP, and cache it to CloudFront whilst returning the converted image to the user.
+As for #3, we did consider using Lambda@Edge to intercept the origin response from S3, convert the image to WebP, and cache it to CloudFront whilst returning the converted image to the user.
 However, as of this point, Lambda@Edge has a limitation of returning images up to 1MB.
-That limitation could not work with our use case.
+That limitation does not work with our use case.
 For those interested in a solution similar to #3 I recommend reading these two blogs from Amazon to see if it fits your use case.

 * [Resizing Images with Amazon CloudFront & Lambda@Edge](https://aws.amazon.com/ko/blogs/networking-and-content-delivery/resizing-images-with-amazon-cloudfront-lambdaedge-aws-cdn-blog/)